 This is the reference documentation for the Zendesk Help Center API.

-The Help Center API is part of the Zendesk v2 API.
-Any general mechanisms and conventions, such as pagination and authentication, work as described in the Zendesk v2 API documentation and are considered implied in this text.
+Any general mechanisms and conventions, such as pagination and authentication, work as described in the Zendesk API introduction and are considered implied in this text.

 Responses are always filtered according to the permissions of the user on whose behalf the API request is made.
 For example, when the user requests a list of articles in a section, the API returns only the articles the user can view in Help Center.